Ibn al-Khattab: Afghanistan

+Azerbaijan, Tajikistan, and Bosnia–Herzegovina

 Armenian sources claim that in 1992 he was one of many Chechen volunteers who aided Azerbaijan in the embattled region of Nagorno-Karabakh, where he allegedly met Shamil Basayev.
 However, the Azerbaijani Ministry of Defense denied any involvement by Khattab in the First Nagorno-Karabakh War.

 From 1993 to 1995, Khattab left to fight alongside Islamic opposition in the Tajikistan Civil War.
 Before leaving for Tajikistan in 1994, al-Khattab gave Abdulkareem Khadr a pet rabbit of his own, which was promptly named Khattab.

 In an interview, Khattab once mentioned he had also been involved in the Bosnian War.
 The fragment of this interview in which he makes this statement can be found in the 2004 BBC documentary The Smell of Paradise, though he did not specify his exact role or the duration of his presence there.